-China is now the world’s fastest growing wine market.
+China is now the world’s fastest growing wine market and domestic productions profits from the climate change

 China’s indigenous vine species have been cultivated and used to make wine for more than 1500 years, but it was not until the end of the 19th century that wine production gained any form of scale and formality, with the help of European missionaries, in particular in Shandong province.
 The Changyu winery was established in Yantai (Shandong) soon after this in 1892, and retains a significant position in Chinese wine today.